jrfnl/clearPHP/_rules/good-practices/no-deep-definitions.md

 Constants may optionally be included in this rule.

-Deep definition should not be confused with conditional definition: conditional definition will happen in the global space, inside a _if...then_ structure, and not within a function or method, like deep definition.
+Deep definition should not be confused with conditional definition: conditional definition will happen in the global space, inside a _`if`...`then`_ structure, and not within a function or method, like deep definition.

 It is recommended to avoid deep definitions.